 If you are someone who is not good at reading and researching, it might be difficult for you to produce good quality content.
 Before you create content on any topic, first do extensive research both online and offline to ensure that you produce quality content that is highly competitive and factual.

 You should have good communication skills and ability to speak to your viewers in an engaging manner.
 Never should you ever make your viewers feel bored or disengaged.
 If viewers can’t find your communication interesting, they will leave your channel for a competitor’s and might never return.

 Video editing skills

 To efficiently run a YouTube channel business, you need have at least basic video editing skills.
-As a starter, unless you can afford, it will be costly for you to employ or hire a professional video editor every time you want to upload a new video.
+As a starter, unless you can afford, it will be costly for you to employ or hire services of a professional video editor every time you want to upload a new video.